mauriciomatsubara/mascara/public_html/wp-content/plugins/nextend-facebook-connect/readme.txt

 1. Download [Nextend Social Login](https://downloads.wordpress.org/plugin/nextend-facebook-connect.zip)
 2. Upload Nextend Social Login through 'Plugins > Add New > Upload' interface or upload nextend-facebook-connect folder to the `/wp-content/plugins/` directory.
 3. Activate the Nextend Social Login plugin through the 'Plugins' menu in WordPress.
-4. Go to the 'Settings > Nextend Social Connect' to see the available providers.
+4. Go to the 'Settings > Nextend Social Login' to see the available providers.
 5. Configure the provider you would like to use.
 (You'll find detailed instructions for each provider.)
 6. Test the configuration then enable the provider.